 Based on the above analysis, it is a good time to buy Euros now?

-If you need the Euros now, you may want to buy some Euros when the rate is still trading close to 1.200.
-The rate recently rebounded off the 1.185 support.
-But this technical bounce appears half-hearted.
-A regression back to the floor is still possible.
+If you need the Euros now, you may want to buy some Euros when the rate is still trading close to 1.180.
+The sharp rebound off 1.145 means the steep selloff is heavily bought into.
+But this recovery is by no means guaranteed to last.

 You can secure these Euros for use in the future with a currency forward.

-What is the GBPEUR forecastΒ in weeks, months, years?
+What is the GBPEUR forecast in weeks, months, years?

-Source: Exchangerates.org.uk (Mar 2025)
+Source: Exchangerates.org.uk (May 2025)

 Where is the best place for buying large amounts of Euros from Pounds